Search for content

 ]

-There are three transports to be planned.
-Each transport comes with a pickupServiceTime and a deliveryServiceTime.
+There are three vehicles to be planned.
+Each vehicle comes with a pickupServiceTime and a deliveryServiceTime.

 "transports": [